 Subsequent Status Reports

-Status reports on the patient's treatment and progress must be submitted to the county health department every three months until the case is closed and follow-up is completed.
+Status reports on the patient’s treatment and progress must be submitted to the Health Department a minimum of every three months, or more frequently if requested.

 A person has active tuberculosis when either of the following occur: